Glutamate hypothesis of schizophrenia: Role of endogenous antagonists

 Alterations in production of endogenous NMDA antagonists such as agmatine and kynurenic acid have been shown in schizophrenia.
-Deficit in NMDA activity produces psychotomimetic effects, though it remains to be seen if the blockade of NMDA via these agents is causative or actually mimetic of patterns resultant from monoaminergic disruption.
+Deficit in NMDA activity produces psychotomimetic effects, though it remains to be seen if the blockade of NMDA receptors via these agents is causative or actually mimetic of patterns resultant from monoaminergic disruption.

-AMPA, the most widely distributed receptor in the brain, mediates long term potentiation via activity-dependent modulation of AMPA density.
+AMPA receptor, the most widely distributed receptor in the brain, mediates long-term potentiation (LTP) via activity-dependent modulation of AMPA density.
 GluR1 subunit-containing AMPA receptors are Ca2+ permeable while GluR2/3 subunit-positive receptors are nearly impermeable to calcium ions.
 In the regulated pathway, GluR1 dimers populate the synapse at a rate proportional to NMDA-ergic Ca2+ influx.
 In the constitutative pathway, GluR2/3 dimers populate the synapse at a steady state.

 This forms a positive feedback loop, where a small trigger impulse degating NMDA from Mg2+ pore blockade results in calcium influx, this calcium influx then triggers trafficking of GluR1-containing(Ca2+ permeable) subunits to the PSD, such trafficking of GluR1-positive AMPA to the postsynaptic neuron allows for upmodulation of the postsynaptic neuron's calcium influx in response to presynaptic calcium influx.
 Robust negative feedback at NMDA from kynurenic acid, magnesium, zinc, and agmatine prevents runaway feedback.

 Misregulation of this pathway would sympathetically dysregulate LTP via disruption of NMDA.
 Such alteration in LTP may play a role, specifically in negative symptoms of schizophrenia, in creation of more broad disruptions such as loss of brain volume; an effect of the disease which antidopaminergics actually worsen, rather than treat.

 Role of a7 nicotinic

-Anandamide, an endocannabinoid, is an a7 nicotinic antagonist.
+Anandamide, an endocannabinoid, is an α7 receptor antagonist.
 Cigarettes, consumed far out of proportion by schizophrenics, contain nornitrosonicotine; a potent a7 antagonist.
-This may indicate a7 pentameter excess as a causative factor, or possibly as a method of self-medication to combat antipsychotic side effects.
+This may indicate α7 pentameter excess as a causative factor, or possibly as a method of self-medication to combat antipsychotic side effects.
 Cannabidiol, a FAAH inhibitor, increases levels in anandamide and may have antipsychotic effect; though results are mixed here as anandamide also is a cannabinoid and as such displays some psychotomimetic effect.
-However, a7 nicotinic agonists have been indicated as potential treatments for schizophrenia, though evidence is somewhat contradictory there is indication a7 nAChR is somehow involved in the pathogenesis of schizophrenia.
+However, α7 nicotinic agonists have been indicated as potential treatments for schizophrenia, though evidence is somewhat contradictory there is indication a7 nAChR is somehow involved in the pathogenesis of schizophrenia.